emnify/product-docs/docs/portal/organization/workspaces.md

 ## SuperAdmin user role

-The **SuperAdmin** role is provided when emnify sets up multiple workspaces for your account.
+The **SuperAdmin** role is provided when emnify sets up your multiple workspace architecture.
-By default, this role is assigned to the longest-standing **Administrator** in the first organization you created with emnify.
+By default, this role is assigned to the longest-standing **Administrator** in the main organization.

 The SuperAdmin can see all linked workspaces in the workspace switcher and has administrator permissions in each workspace.
-They also automatically receive access to any newly linked workspace.
+They also automatically receive access to any new workspaces linked to the main organization.
 This role can manage other users across multiple accounts in the **Users** tab of the **Workspace settings** in the emnify Portal.

-There is only one SuperAdmin and users with this role can't be removed from any linked workspace, as they are the assumed owner.
+There is only one SuperAdmin, and users with this role can't be removed from any workspace linked to the main organization, as they are the assumed owner.
+However, a user can be a SuperAdmin in one organization but hold another role (for example, **Observer**) in a workspace associated with a different organization.
+In those workspaces, this user can be updated or deleted as usual.
+For more information, see [user management roles and permissions](/portal/roles#user-management).

 :::info
 Reassigning the SuperAdmin role can only be done by the emnify team on request.